saltysystems/gremlin_client/README.md

-# Overworld Client v1.0
+# Overworld Client v1.1

 ## About
-This Godot plugin will allow your Godot applications to download and update the latest & greatest client bindings from your own [Overworld](https://github.com/saltysystems/overworld) server.
+This Godot 4.x plugin will allow your Godot applications to download and update the latest & greatest client bindings from your own [Overworld](https://github.com/saltysystems/overworld) server.

 ![Plugins](/gh-images/download-compile.png)

-## Godot 3.x vs Godot 4.x
-Godot 3.x is no longer supported.

 ## Usage